kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

 When you finish the setup, go to [this](./apix-01-expose-service-apigateway.md) tutorial to learn how to expose a service.

-If you want to expose a different workload using a different domain,  repeat steps from 2 to 8.
+If you want to expose a different workload using a different domain, repeat steps from 2 to 8 with the new details.